Spring application deadline: September 1

 |Pre-Nursing Option||Nursing Option|

-For those that have not passed the NCLEX-RN exam for Registered Nurse.
+For those who have not passed the NCLEX-RN exam for Registered Nurse.

 A valid and clear, current Registered Nurse license issued by the California Board of Registered Nursing to practice in the state of California.